airbadge-dev/airbadge/README.md

 ## Gating

-The session contain subscription data, so it's easy to gate on the server or client.
+The session data contains info about the user's subscription & purchase history, so it's easy to gate routes and components in your app.

 ### Gating Routes